Principles of Programming

 Assembly language:

-• Uses human-readable mnemonics (e.g., MOV, ADD, SUB, JMP, CMP) to represent machine code instructions.
+• Uses human-readable mnemonics (e.g. MOV, ADD, JMP) to represent machine code instructions.

-• Has a (mostly) one-to-one mapping to machine code – each assembly instruction corresponds to one machine code instruction.
+• Near one-to-one mapping to machine code — each mnemonic maps to one instruction.

-• Requires an assembler to translate into machine code.
+• Hardware-specific — requires an assembler to translate to machine code.

-MOV AX, 5 ; Load the value 5 into register AX
+MOV AX, 5 ; Load 5 into register AX

-MOV BX, 3 ; Load the value 3 into register BX
+MOV BX, 3 ; Load 3 into register BX

 ADD AX, BX ; Add BX to AX (result: 8 in AX)